VikasSaxena2204/Subscription-Vault/README.md

 ## Getting Started

-You can follow the instructions below to set up and run the project locally.
+Follow the instructions below to set up and run the project locally.

 ### Prerequisites